shuaibo919/NoobRenderer/README.md

 ## NoobRenderer

+This branch will no longer be updated, new branch in [here](https://github.com/shuaibo919/NoobRenderer/tree/pluto)

 NoobRenderer is a personal rendering project that I've been working on!
 It's based on C++ and OpenGL.
 This project is essentially my playground for learning and experimenting with OpenGL and various classical graphics algorithms.
 As such, it's a work in progress and may have many flaws.

 ### Build